dandax123/tic-tac-toe-using-min-max/README.md

 # Tic-Tac-Toe-Against-computer
-This repository contains the code, that implements a tic-tac-toe match for a user against a computer.
+This repository contains the code, that implements a tic-tac-toe match for a user against a computer using minimax algorithm.

 The objective of Tic Tac Toe is to get three same numbers in a row(in any direction).
 You play on a three by three game board.